ibm-cloud-docs/EventStreams/eventstreams131.md

 ## Unsupported clients

 ### kafka-node
-The kafka-node client does not support SASL authentication so currently cannot be used with {{site.data.keyword.messagehub}}.
+The kafka-node client does not support SASL authentication so cannot currently be used with {{site.data.keyword.messagehub}}.

-as of July kafka-node` does not support SASL so it can't be used with Message Hub.

 ### no-kafka
-The no-kafka client does not support SASL authentication so currently cannot be used with {{site.data.keyword.messagehub}}.
+The no-kafka client does not support SASL authentication so cannot currently be used with {{site.data.keyword.messagehub}}.

 no-kafka is not a supported Kafka client in {{site.data.keyword.messagehub}} because it does not support SASL authentication.

-is Apache Kafka 0.9 client for Node.js with new unified consumer API support.
-There are no external customers using `no-kafka` because it doesn't support SASL authentication publicly native javascript

 To understand more about how {{site.data.keyword.messagehub}} works, see [About {{site.data.keyword.messagehub}}](/docs/services/EventStreams/eventstreams010.html).